 To complete your $15.95 background check, click the button below, which will direct you to our 3rd party provider.
 Enter the password "BG2013t911" and click "I Agree."
 The site will walk you through the information and payment process.
 Unfortunately, we cannot accept background checks from other providers.
 We will receive the results directly from our provider.

 3. Attend a volunteer orientation | We hold volunteer orientations in different parts of Texas each month.
 Check the orientation list on the right side of this page to see when the next one is scheduled.
 You do not have to have any of the above items complete in order to attend an orientation.
 Please RSVP to the orientation via the RSVP form on the event page.
 You are welcome to attend any orientation, regardless of which county you live in.

 4. Sign the Release Waiver and Non-disclosure Agreement | You may return the signed documents via email at email@example.com or when you attend a volunteer orientation.

-**In addition to completing the four steps above, we strongly recommend that you take time to read at least one of our Recommended Books and watch one or two of our Recommended Films.
+**In addition to completing the four steps above, we strongly recommend that you take time to read at least one Recommended Books and watch one or two Recommended Films.
 To learn even more, check out the Recommended Research portion of our site.
 The more educated you become, the more likely you are to recognize where your gifts and talents can play a role in helping us fight this crime.